-Emily Sencindiver joined The Catholic University of America Field Hockey coaching staff in July of 2014.
+Emily Sencindiver enters her second year on The Catholic University of America Field Hockey coaching staff.

 Sencindiver graduated from Catholic University with a degree in elementary education in May 2011.
 A four-year member of the field hockey program, Sencindiver helped captain the squad in her senior year.
 During her career, she was an integral part of the program's first ECAC championship, two Landmark Conference regular season titles, a top 20 ranking and a record-setting 17-win season as a senior.